mahagabal/opentd/known-bugs.md

 including the original.
-Additionally, basesets are free to put this text in different positions (which they do), making a proper solution to this infinitely more complex for a part of the game that fewer than 1% of players ever see.
+Additionally, basesets are free to put this text in different positions (which they do), making a proper solution to this infinitely more complex for a part of the game that fewer than 1% of players ever see